 “Fun” is the key word because summer vacation shouldn’t be boring.
 So, it doesn’t matter if you’re new to homeschooling or not, the following tips will provide you with the opportunity to sharpen your children’s math skills while they enjoy themselves!

 Summer math activities for elementary students are widely available.
 Most are geared toward building upon your child’s math foundation, which is incredibly important right now.
 Check out the activities below for the younger students.

-- Online learning: Summer math games online not only improve your child’s skills, they introduce technology into their education.
-For instance, Time4MathFacts helps build a strong math foundation, while teaching your child how to use a computer program.
+- Online learning: Online math games are a great way to make math learning interactive and accessible.
+Be sure to choose a resource that has a safe, ad-free environment like Time4MathFacts.
 The games are crazy fun for kids (like playing video games!) and they only take about 20 minutes.
 There are also hands-on summer science and math activities, and motivational activities.
 If you have a special needs child, there are math activities for children with autism, too!

 - Kitchen fun: The first place you can go for summer math enrichment is the kitchen.
 It doesn’t matter what age your child is, creating mouth watering meals and desserts is fun.
 And math plays a huge role in creating your favorite dishes.
 Between measuring out the ingredients and, at times, changing ingredient quantities using multiplication or fractions, it’s challenging and entertaining.

 - Coin games: Depending on your child’s age and aptitude, you can play “store” and have them buy things with real money.
 You can also use money for addition and subtraction.
 For example, one quarter plus three nickels equals forty cents.